 3. Find the crevice between the two shells and insert the blade parallel to the seam.
 Gently but firmly rock the blade back and forth.

 4. Once the blade is worked into the seam, twist it.
 This will pop the shell slightly open.

 5. Slide the blade along the inside edge of the shell and the meat, to sever the connecting muscle.
 Try not to spill the liquid in the shell.

 6. Slide the blade under the body of the oyster, as close to the shell as possible, to free it for slurping.
 Place the prepared oyster on ice for serving, and move onto the next one.

 Check out the video for a visual guide:

 The BC Shellfish & Seafood Festival is an annual event that happens in June.
 There is still another weekend to go with events happening till June 21st, 2015.
 The main festival day taking place on Saturday and includes a chowder competition, shucking competitors, music and lots of seafood to enjoy.
 If you are looking for a place to stay, check out Old House Village Hotel & Spa.
-I enjoyed the full size apartment style rooms, including use of the sauna, hot tub and pool.
+I enjoyed the full-size apartment style rooms, including the use of the sauna, hot tub, and pool.

 After the weekend I had, I’m already scheduling this event in my calendar for 2016.